basho/riak_kv/docs/NextGenREPL.md

   * The general pattern is that each delta within a cluster will be published once via the `riak_kv_replrtq_src` on a node local to the discovery of the change.
 Each queue which is a source of updates will have multiple consumers spread across multiple sink nodes on the receiving cluster - where each sink-side node's consumers are being managed by a `riak_kv_replrtq_snk` process on that node.
 The [publish and consume topology](https://github.com/russelldb/rabl/blob/master/docs/many-2-many-2.png) is based on that successfully tested in the [rabl riak replication add-on](https://github.com/russelldb/rabl/blob/master/docs/introducing.md).

   * Queues may have data filtering rules to restrict what changes are distributed via that queue.
-The filters can restrict replication to a specific bucket, or bucket type, or allow for any change to be published to that queue.
+The filters can restrict replication to a specific bucket, or bucket type, a bucket name prefix or allow for any change to be published to that queue.

   * __Real-time replication__ changes (i.e. PUTs that have just been co-ordinated on this node within the cluster), are sent to the `riak_kv_replrtq_src` as either references (e.g. Bucket, Key, Clock and co-ordinating vnode) or whole objects in the case of tombstones.
 These are the highest priority items to be queued, and are placed on __every queue whose data filtering rules are matched__ by the object.